Skip to main content

 • Failure modes and validation strategies

-This shifts the work from writing code to reasoning about system behavior.
-Agents handle the implementation once the specification is locked.
+This shifts the work from writing a code to reasoning about the system behaviour.
+Agents handle the implementation only once the specification is locked.

 Repository context